 Note: You can use any kind of chicken thighs in the Instant Pot.
 Times are given for different types below.

-- Bone-in skin-on thighs are great.
-You’ll be setting the Instant Pot to pressure cook for 12 minutes with about 6-8 thighs in there.
-Note that you should remove the skin before serving.
-It will be limp.
+- Bone-in skin-on thighs: Set the Instant Pot to pressure cook for 12 minutes with about 6-8 thighs in there.
+Note that you should remove the skin before serving because it will be limp.
+It is easier to remove after cooking than before.

 - Bone-in skinless thighs are also going to go for 12 minutes for 8 thighs.